RBVI/chimerax-recipes/hover/hover.md

 # Make hovering mouse over an atom run Python code

-The atom names that popup when you hover over the mouse appear because the mousemode command has mode "identify object" assigned to the pause event.
-You can see the active mouse modes by typing the mousemode ChimeraX command:
+The atom names that popup when you hover over the mouse appear because the mode "identify object" is assigned to the mouse pause event.
+You can see the active mouse modes by typing the [mousemode](https://www.cgl.ucsf.edu/chimerax/docs/user/commands/ui.html#mousemode) ChimeraX command:

 <pre>
 <b>mousemode</b>
 left: rotate
 control left: select
 middle: translate
 right: translate
 wheel: zoom
 pause: identify object
 </pre>

 and setting the pause mode is done using a command like